LrDevEng/GitItLessons/readme.txt

-This is a "readme"-file for Git-it
+This is a "readme"-file for Git-it.

+Adding some more text.